 - If the doctor prescribing the medication advises you to wean, have them consult your baby’s doctor to ensure that weaning is necessary.

 - If you have advance notice that you’ll be taking a medication and your health care provider recommends not breastfeeding while taking it, use a breast pump in addition to breastfeeding to collect "extra" milk before starting the medication.
 Store the surplus expressed milk to feed your baby after you start taking the medication.

 - If you need to stop breastfeeding only temporarily, use a double electric breast pump to maintain your milk supply until you’re able to breastfeed again.
 Discard the milk you pump while you’re taking the medication.

-- In the unlikely event that you need to stop breastfeeding permanently, ask your health care provider for information on weaning and for help in choosing an infant formula that will meet your baby’s needs.
+- If you need to stop breastfeeding permanently, ask your healthcare provider for information on weaning and for help choosing an infant formula that will meet your baby’s needs.

 Note that the U.S. Food and Drug Administration (FDA) has issued a strong warning to mothers against breastfeeding while taking pain and cough medicines that contain codeine or tramadol.

 If your healthcare provider is uncertain or you want to double-check whether a medicine is safe, here are several trusted resources:

 - The InfantRisk Center hotline is a resource for parents and healthcare providers who have questions about the use of medication during pregnancy or breastfeeding.
 The staff responds to questions by phone free of charge at (806) 352-2519 on weekdays during business hours.

 - LactMed database is a source of information about medications and herbs and is sponsored by the U.S. National Library of Medicine.